ibm-cloud-docs/power-iaas/network-architecture-WIP.md

   2. In the IBM Cloud network, use an Edge Gateway device to connect and to control routing between IBM Cloud and the Power Systems Virtual Server location.
   3. Connect the IBM Power Systems Virtual Server to the IBM Cloud network by using the Direct Link Connect service.

-## IBM Cloud Connect (or Megaport) to data center connection
+## IBM Cloud Connect to data center connection
 {: #cloud-to-colo}

-You can connect to the IBM Cloud Power environment by using **IBM Cloud Connect or Megaport**.
+You can connect to the IBM Cloud Power environment by using **IBM Cloud Connect**.
+IBM Cloud Connect is managed connectivity service that uses Megaport.
 As stated previously, IBM Cloud Connect is only available to IBM clients within the US.

   ![Power Systems Virtual Server data center connection](./images/BYOIPusingDL+DLconnect+EdgeGW.png "Power Systems Virtual Server data center connection"){: caption="Figure 4.
 Power Systems Virtual Server data center connection" caption-side="bottom"}